 - Extent of treatment: The number of treatment sessions required will depend on the severity of your varicose veins.
 More treatment sessions mean additional costs.

-When planning to get varicose veins treatment, you should consider these factors to make informed decisions.
-During your consultation, the practitioner may provide a breakdown of the potential costs associated with the treatment.
+When planning to get varicose vein treatment, you should consider these factors to make informed decisions.
+During your consultation, Dr Ed Omarjee may provide a breakdown of the potential costs associated with the treatment.

 Risks and Complications

-Varicose veins treatment, such as foam sclerotherapy, is associated with risks and complications.
+Varicose vein treatment, such as foam sclerotherapy, is associated with risks and complications.
 These include the following:

-- Allergic reaction to the sclerosing agent: You may experience skin redness, itchiness, or breathing difficulty if you are allergic to the injected chemical solution (rare).
+- Allergic reaction to the sclerosing agent: You may experience skin redness, itchiness, or breathing difficulty.

-- Bruising and swelling: The injection process can lead to tissue damage, resulting in bruising and swelling.
+- Bruising and swelling: The treatment process can lead to tissue damage, resulting in bruising and swelling.

 - Deep vein thrombosis (DVT): Blood clots may form in the deep veins of your leg.